Why the Ice Bucket Challenge went viral

 Social Media

-You must have spotted at least one still-frame of a celebrity getting drenched by a bucket of water in your Facebook newsfeed this weekend.
+You must have spotted at least one still frame of a celebrity getting drenched by a bucket of water in your Facebook newsfeed this weekend.
 Maybe you’ve even been challenged to participate in what has become the latest viral marketing campaign, the Ice Bucket Challenge.
 The viral campaign has already got over 2.2 million mention on twitter and 1.2 million videos on Facebook.

 What is it?

 A social media marketing campaign to raise awareness for ALS, also known as Lou Gehrig’s disease.
-It’s a neurodegenerative disease characterized by a rapidly progressive weakness, as well as difficulty in speaking, swallowing, and breathing.
+It’s a neurodegenerative disease characterized by rapidly progressive weakness, as well as difficulty in speaking, swallowing, and breathing.

 How did it start?